Large deviations in statistics of the convex hull of passive and active particles: A theoretical study: Introduction

 \end{itemize}

 The rest of the paper is organized as follows.
 Our results are all concentrated in Sec.~\ref{sec:results}.
-We begin in subsection \ref{sec:singleBM} by calculating the right and left tails for the area and perimeter distributions for a single planar Brownian motion.
-We extend these results to $N$ non-interacting Brownian motions in subsection \ref{sec:multipleBMs}.
-In subsection \ref{sec:active}, we extend the results to active particles in $d=2$, uncovering a remarkable sequence of dynamical phase transitions for the case of multiple RTPs.
-In subsection \ref{sec:higherDim} we consider higher dimensions, focusing on the volume and surface area distributions for a single Brownian particle in $d=3$.
+We begin in subsection \ref{sec:singleBM} by calculating the right and left tails for the area and perimeter distributions for a single planar BM.
+We extend these results to $N$ non-interacting BMsin subsection \ref{sec:multipleBMs}.
+In subsection \ref{sec:active}, we extend the results to active particles in $d=2$, uncovering a remarkable sequence of DPTs for the case of multiple RTPs.
+In subsection \ref{sec:higherDim} we consider higher dimensions, focusing on the volume and surface area distributions for a single BM in $d=3$.
 We conclude with a discussion in Sec. \ref{sec:discussion}.
 Several technical details are given in the Appendices.